|

 of fifty elves in less than two days."

-Haldir was late for his meeting with Legolasduring the
+Haldir was late for his morning meeting with Legolas for, during

 "I am so glad that you are getting to know Gimli, mellon